Jayna Hefford: Post-playing career

 In 2016, the CWHL introduced the Jayna Hefford Trophy in her honour.
 Awarded to the most outstanding player in the regular season as judged by the players of the CWHL, the first winner of the Trophy was Marie-Philip Poulin, a former teammate of Hefford at the 2010 and 2014 Winter Games.

 Heading into the 2018–19 CWHL season, Hefford was appointed to the position of interim commissioner of the CWHL.
 Announced on July 19, 2018, replacing inaugural commissioner Brenda Andress, Hefford took on the role on August 1, 2018.
 A week after the 2019 Clarkson Cup Final, the CWHL announced that it was no longer viable, and would be closing down on May 1, 2019.
-The Professional Women's Hockey Players Association (PWHPA) was formed from the fall out, and the player members asked Hefford to be the Operations Consultant of the Association.
+The Professional Women's Hockey Players Association (PWHPA) was formed from the fall out, and the player members asked Hefford to be the operations consultant of the association.

-In 2023, when the Professional Women's Hockey League (PWHL) was formed, Hefford ascended into her new role as Senior Vice President of Hockey Operations.
+In 2023, when the Professional Women's Hockey League (PWHL) was formed, Hefford ascended into her new role as senior vice president of hockey operations.
 Hefford led the initiatives for the implementation of new rules, including "Jailbreak Goals" and the "No Escape Rule" during her time as SVP.
 On Jan.
-28, 2025, Hefford was promoted to Executive Vice President of Hockey Operations, with the league expressing its intention to continue to grow.
+28, 2025, Hefford was promoted to executive vice president of hockey operations, with the league expressing its intention to continue to grow.

-Personal
+Personal life

 Hefford was raised by her parents Larry and Sandra along with her brother Mike; she calls Kingston, Ontario her home town.
 She began playing hockey around the age of six.

 Hefford is mother to two daughters, Isla and Arwen, and a son, Lachlan, with her partner, former Team USA Olympian and Canadian Women's Hockey League co-founder Kathleen Kauth.
 Both have also served on the coaching staff for the University of Toronto Varsity Blues women's ice hockey program under head coach Vicky Sunohara.

 Hefford is a national spokesperson for the Canadian Hockey Association's Initiation Programme.
 In 2009, she set up a charity golf tournament, the Jayna Hefford Links 4 Life Golf Classic, in July 2009.
 The tournament raised $15,000 for the cancer and palliative care undertaken at Kingston's university hospitals.